Do Go On - 206 - Dungeons and Dragons

 Yeah.

-No, I know, but I'm saying like,
+No, I know, but I'm saying like, Shrek is ugly.

-I mean, you're saying Shrek's not?
+I mean, are you saying Shrek's not?

-That's exactly what I said.
-I said Shrek is ugly.
+I said, I said Shrek is ugly.

 Are you telling me that Shrek is unattractive?